JonahMad-Lab/JonahMad-Lab/README.md

 # Hi there! 👋 Welcome to my GitHub

 ### About Me
 I'm Jonah Madrid, a researcher passionate about solving complex problems and pushing the boundaries of technology.
-I'm new to GitHub and half of Michael Reeves head is in my profile picture.
+I'm new to GitHub and uploading projects from my research and personal projects.

 ---